-The Medical Devices and Vulnerable Skin Network has been created to integrate ex...
+Medical Devices and Vulnerable Skin Network introducing new tech to reduce ...

 The Network engages with other partners, in particular our two supporting HTCs in Wound Prevention & Treatment and Devices for Dignity.